pmasi/TEM-Defect-Analysis/README.md

 DefectAreaMeasure.m should be used for everything else.

+Instructions:

-Place the corresponding .m file in your current MATLAB directory and run either 'AtomicCounter.m' or 'DefectAreaMeasure.m' from the command line.
-You will be prompted to open an image file and after selecting one, the code will output the relevant data to the command line.
+1. Place the corresponding .m file in your current MATLAB directory.

+2. Run either 'AtomicCounter.m' or 'DefectAreaMeasure.m' from the command line.

+3. You will be prompted to open an image file.
+After selecting one, the code will output the relevant data to the command line.

+4. Adjustments to the Gaussian and threshold filter values are suggested.
+Test images are included for comparison.